Erreur32/nginx-proxy-manager-Bash-API/README.md

 13. [TODO](#todo)

 > [!WARNING]
-> The  --restore command may not work correctly (a fix is in progress).
+> The  --restore command is disabled  (a fix is in progress).
 >